 In The Rooms: If you want to get sober or are already in recovery, there are lots of virtual meetings taking place at InTheRooms.com.

-Nightly Met Opera Streams: Starting today until their doors reopen, you can stream handpicked past performances of the Met’s Live in HD series each night right from the organization’s website.
+Nightly Met Opera Streams: Stream handpicked past performances of the Met’s Live in HD series each night right from the organization’s website.
 The performances will go live at 7:30 p.m.
 ET and will remain active for 20 hours.

 Stuck at Home?
 These 12 Famous Museums Offer Virtual Tours You Can Take on Your Couch (Video): Google Arts & Culture teamed up with over 2500 museums and galleries around the world to bring anyone and everyone virtual tours and online exhibits of some of the most famous museums around the world.